UCI researchers test stem cells to improve recovery of stroke survivors

-- Nearly 800,000 people in the U.S. have a stroke each year – 87 percent are ischemic strokes in which blood supply to the brain is blocked.
+- Nearly 800,000 people in the U.S. have a stroke each year — 87% are ischemic strokes, in which blood supply to the brain is blocked.

-- Some stroke survivors recover completely or with minor impairment, but many – 40 percent – experience moderate to severe impairments that require special care.
+- Some stroke survivors recover completely or with minor impairment, but many — 40% — experience moderate to severe impairments that require special care.

-- Annual costs for stroke survivors in the United States are estimated to be $34 billion, including health care costs, medications, and lost productivity.
+- Annual costs for U.S. stroke survivors are estimated at $34 billion, which includes healthcare costs, medications and lost productivity.

-“We are pleased to be involved with this innovative study,” said Groysman, a UCI Health neurologist and assistant clinical professor, Department of Neurology, UCI School of Medicine.
+“We are pleased to be involved with this innovative study,” said Groysman, who also is an assistant professor of neurology at the UCI School of Medicine.
 “Results from PISCES III may offer a new treatment approach for ischemic stroke survivors with long-term disability.”

 PISCES III is funded by ReNeuron Ltd., a leading, clinical stage, stem-cell company based in the United Kingdom with U.S. offices in the New England area.
-To learn more about this trial and/or determine eligibility, visit the PISCES III trial website:
+To learn more about this trial and/or determine eligibility, visit the PISCES III trial website at www.pisces3.org

 UCI IRB Approved: 03-15-2019 | MOD# 25806 | HS# 2018-4779